sodiray/exobase-js/packages/@exobase/core/README.md

 ```

 - `props` is a helper you can use in a root hook to generate the initial `Props` object.
 Think of it like a constructor.
-- `responseFromError` will convert an error object into an `AbstractResponse`, handling error objects and unkonwn errors.
+- `responseFromError` will convert an error object into an `Response`, handling error objects and unkonwn errors.
-- `responseFromResult` will convert a function's result into an `AbstractResponse`, handling both cases mentioned above.
+- `responseFromResult` will convert a function's result into an `Response`, handling both cases mentioned above.